jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/rest_space_disp_extraction.gif]]
 ### Storing the Examples

 Once all of the poses are simulated and the displacement is generated we can start assembling what is called an `ML Example` in Houdini.
 Usually this is called a data sample.
-It consists of and input and a target and is one many of the examples we show the network during training to make it (hopefully) learn the task at hand.
+It consists of an input and a target and is one of the many examples we show the network during training to make it (hopefully) learn the task at hand.

-To do this we can use the `ml example SOP` which packs each of the inputs before packing the merged pairs again.
-This ensures data stays together and doesn't get out of sync somehow downstream.
+To do this we can use the `ml example SOP`, which packs each of the inputs before packing the merged pairs again.
+This ensures data pairs stay together and don't get out of sync somehow downstream.

 ![[notes/images/ml_example_slide.png]]
 ## PCA Subspace Compression and Serialization